Safety practitioners and advisers

 Consultation means to appropriately inform workers, invite and consider their response.

-- hazards and risks arising from work
+- when identifying hazards and risks arising from work

-- ways to eliminate or minimise risks
+- when making decisions about ways to eliminate or minimise risks

-- facilities for the welfare of workers
+- when making decisions about facilities for the welfare of workers

-- procedures for resolving health or safety issues
+- resolving health or safety issues

 - monitoring of workers' health or workplace conditions